 During 2009, the Company issued four separate 10% promissory notes (collectively, the "PCP Notes") to Paramount Credit Partners, LLC ("PCP"), an entity whose managing member is Dr. Rosenwald.
-Specifically, the PCP Notes consist of a note in the principal amount of \$1,100,000 issued on January 23, 2009, a note in the principal amount of \$100,000 issued on March 25, 2009, a note in the principal amount of \$250,000 issued on June 1, 2009 and a note in the principal amount of \$123,000 issued on June 24, 2009.
-As of June 30, 2011, the principal amount outstanding under these notes is \$1,573,000.
-Interest on the PCP Notes are payable quarterly, in arrears, and the principal matures on the earlier of (i) December 31, 2013 or (ii) the completion by the Company of a transaction, subsequent to the Company's IPO, including an equity offering, sale of assets, licensing or strategic partnership, in which the Company raises at least \$5,000,000 in gross cash proceeds.
+Specifically, the PCP Notes consist of a note in the principal amount of \$1,100,000 issued on January 23, 2009, a note in the principal amount of \$123,000 issued on June 1, 2009 and a note in the principal amount of \$123,000 issued on June 24, 2009.
+Interest on the PCP Notes is payable quarterly, in arrears, and the principal matures on the earlier of (i) December 31, 2013 or (ii) the completion by the Company of a transaction, subsequent to the Company's IPO, including an equity offering, sale of assets, licensing or strategic partnership, in which the Company raises at least \$5,000,000 in gross cash proceeds.
 In addition, PCP received five-year warrants ("PCP Warrants") to purchase 104,867 shares of common stock at an exercise price of \$6.60.
 The Company allocated proceeds of \$480,049 from the sale of the PCP Notes to the warrants at the time of issuance, which are recorded as a debt discount and reduced the carrying values of the PCP Notes.
 Such discount is being amortized to interest expense over the term of the PCP Notes.
-On July 19, 2011, the Company paid off these notes in full, see Note 6.
+On July 19, 2011, the Company paid off these notes in full, and the remaining debt discount was fully charged to interest expense.